skx/gobasic/README.md

 * `GOTO`
   * Jump to the given line.
 * `GOSUB` / `RETURN`
-  * Used to call subroutines, via line-indexes.
+  * Used to call the subroutines at the specified line.
 * `IF` / `THEN` / `ELSE`
   * Conditional execution.
 * `INPUT`
-  * Allow reading a string `INPUT "Enter a string", a$`.
-  * Allow reading a number `INPUT "Enter a number", a`.
+  * Allow reading a string, or number (see later note about types).
 * `LET`
-  * Assign a string/integer/float value to a variable.
+  * Assign a value to a variable, creating it if necessary.
 * `FOR` & `NEXT`
   * Looping constructs.
 * `PRINT`
   * Print a string, an integer, or variable.
-  * Multiple arguments may be separated by comma.
+  * Multiple arguments may be separated by commas.
 * `REM`
   * A single-line comment (BASIC has no notion of multi-line comments).
 * `READ` & `DATA`
-  * Allow reading from stored data within the program [examples/35-read-data.bas](examples/35-read-data.bas)
+  * Allow reading from stored data within the program.
+  * See [examples/35-read-data.bas](examples/35-read-data.bas) for a demonstration.
 * `DEF FN` & `FN`
-  * Allow the use of user-defined functions [examples/25-def-fn.bas](examples/25-def-fn.bas).
+  * Allow user-defined functions to be defined or invoked.
+  * See [examples/25-def-fn.bas](examples/25-def-fn.bas) for an example.

-Most of the maths-related primitives I'm familiar with from my days coding on a ZX Spectrum are present, for example SIN, COS, PI, ABS, along with the similar string-related primitives:
+Most of the maths-related primitives I'm familiar with are also present, for example SIN, COS, PI, ABS, along with the similar string-related primitives:

 * `LEN "STEVE"`
-  * Returns the length of a string "STEVE" (5)
+  * Returns the length of a string "STEVE" (5).
 * `LEFT$ "STEVE", 2`
   * Returns the left-most 2 characters of "STEVE" ("ST").
 * `RIGHT$ "STEVE", 2`
   * Returns the right-most 2 characters of "STEVE" ("VE").
 * `CHR$ 42`
-  * Converts the integer 42 to a character (`*`).  (i.e. ASCII value)
+  * Converts the integer 42 to a character (`*`).  (i.e. ASCII value.)
 * `CODE " "`
   * Converts the given character to the integer value (32).